waterval-project/emotext/README.md

 # emotext
-Hipertext lenguage for expressive paragraphs using emoticons
+Hypertext lenguage for expressive paragraphs using emoticons

 In the first line make a backgroud gradient in the other lines make a paragraph colored If a line have only emoticon then next paragraphs are as this color style